 Most LCCC HSW students must complete clinical rotations for program completion.
 These clinical rotations occur in clinical settings with clinical sites that have agreed to provide these educational experiences for LCCC students.
 In order to ensure the safest environment possible for their patients and staff, many of these clinical settings have included COVID-19 in their list of clinical clearance requirements, with limited exemptions available for students and employees.
 Because all clinical hours and/or clinical competencies must be completed to meet program requirements, this means you may be required to receive the COVID-19 vaccination or have an approved exemption on file to enter and/or progress in the Radiography program.
-For additional information, regarding these requirements, please see the Health Sciences and Wellness COVID-19 Policy, page 6.
+For additional information, regarding these requirements, please see the Health Sciences & Wellness Policies Handbook, Addendum and the Clinical Site COVID-19 FAQs.

 What will I learn?

 Radiography students gain the knowledge and skills for using radiation (x-rays) in the diagnosis of disease under the direction of a physician.

 This program combines academic study with supervised clinical experience.
 Students will learn about patient care, radiographic anatomy and positioning, radiation effects and safety, x-ray production, radiographic pathology, as well as advancing x-ray technology.
 They will get hands-on experience with patient care, problem solving and communication with members of a healthcare team.